English Channel and North Sea Canal - Sailing Ship Charter & Travel - Eye of the Wind

 Trip information

-A challenging sailing area in which the forces of the tidal current set the natural pacelies ahead of us.
-The English Channel with its high volume of traffic is also a varied area for "sight-seers".
-During the canal passage, you will have plenty of time to relax for a few days.
-Enjoy the peace and quiet on board and at the same time Maritime active holiday under sail to experience.
-An optional shore excursion and the "Zero meridian baptism" provide additional entertainment.
+A challenging sailing area lies ahead, where the forces of the tidal current set the natural pace.
+With its high volume of traffic, the English Channel is also a varied area for shipspotters.
+During the passage through the Channel, you will have plenty of time to enjoy a few days of peace and quiet on board while experiencing an active maritime holiday under sail.
+An optional shore leave and the "zero meridian baptism" provide additional entertainment.

 This is where you board